blast752/galaxyoptool-watch/README.md

 A. Obviously not, but you will surely get improvements on battery especially in background consumption and you will also have a better general fluidity, as well as part of the disabled logging (best privacy) and other small changes that will improve the general experience.

 # VERSION TYPES:
-1. CLASSIC: WORKS ON ALL RECENT GALAXYS SMARTPHONES, if you have a doubt, try and tell me.
+1. PHONE: WORKS ON ALL RECENT GALAXYS SMARTPHONES, if you have a doubt, try and tell me.
 HERE: https://github.com/blast752/galaxyoptool
 2. WATCH: WORKS ON GALAXY WATCH WITH WEAR OS (so atm only GW4 and GW4 Classic)